kailashgkumar/Human_Capital_Dashboard/README.md

 ## Key Insights

-- Sales department has the highest employee count.
+- Sales department has the highest employee count
-- Male employees dominate across most departments.
-- Kolkata has the highest employee distribution.
+- Kolkata has the highest employee distribution
-- IT and Sales departments contribute the highest salary expenses.
+- IT and Sales departments contribute the highest salary expenses
-- Majority employees belong to the 48–62 age group.
+- Majority employees belong to the 48–62 age group

----

-## Use Cases

-- HR Reporting
-- Workforce Analysis
-- Employee Performance Monitoring
-- Salary Insights
-- Management Decision Support

----

-## How to Use

-1. Download the repository
-2. Open the Excel dashboard file
-3. Enable editing if prompted
-4. Use slicers to interact with the dashboard

 ---